cloud-71/infra/ansible/README.md

 ## Ansible

-Once we have provisioned our OpenStack resources using Heat, we can use Ansible to set up our Kubernetes cluster.
+Once we have [provisioned our OpenStack resources using Heat](../heat), we can use Ansible to set up our Kubernetes cluster.

 0. Connect to the unimelb VPN (you can use the Cisco AnyConnect app instead)

        openconnect remote.unimelb.edu.au/student

-1. Update `inventory/hosts.ini` with the IP addresses by running `inventory/update_hosts.py` or manually from [Heat Step 6][heat], choosing one of them as the master and the remaining 3 as nodes.
+1. Update `inventory/hosts.ini` with the IP addresses by running

+       inventory/update_hosts.py

 2. Run the ansible playbook

        ansible-playbook site.yml -i inventory/hosts.ini --key-file ~/.ssh/id_group71

-3. Copy the Kubernetes configuration from the cloud to your local machine.
+3. Copy the Kubernetes configuration from the cloud to your local machine

        scp -i ~/.ssh/id_group71 debian@<master_ip>:/etc/rancher/k3s/k3s.yaml ~/group71_kubeconfig